Last Updated April 2020

 Right to object to processing

 You have the right to object to your personal data being processed in certain circumstances.
-This includes: on our legitimate interests or public interest grounds; for direct marketing purposes (including profiling); and for scientific or historical research purposes or statistical purposes in certain circumstances.
+This includes where we are relying on legitimate interest and for direct marketing purposes (including profiling).

 Right to withdraw consent